--Do not apply more than 1.5 pt/A Poast 1.5EC in single application and do not exceed 4.5 pt/A for the season.
+-Do not apply more than 1.5 pt/A Poast 1.5EC in a single application and do not exceed 4.5 pt/A for the season.

-- 1 22 Gramoxone 2SL 2.0 pt/A paraquat 0.5 lb/A 30 24
+22 Gramoxone SL 2.0 2 pt/A paraquat 0.5 lb/A 24 Gramoxone SL 3.0 1.3 pt/A

-- -Gramoxone can be applied before or after transplanting to control emerged broadleaf weeds and grass seedlings. - -Include a nonionic surfactant at 0.25% v/v.
+- -Gramoxone can be applied before or after seeding to control emerged broadleaf weeds and grass seedlings. -For use in plasticulture: row middles as a shielded application. -Include a nonionic surfactant at 0.25% v/v.
 Do not allow spray to contact crop foliage as injury may result.
-Use flaps that drag along the edge of plastic mulch and use low spray pressure (maximum of 30 psi) to reduce small droplets that are prone to drift. - -See the label for additional information and warnings. -Rainfastness is 30 min.
-A maximum of 3 applications per year are allowed. -Restricted-use pesticide.
-Only certified applicators, who successfully complete the paraquat-specific training, can mix, load or apply paraquat.
+Use flaps that drag along the edge of plastic mulch and use low spray pressure (maximum of 30 psi) to reduce small droplets that are prone to drift. -See the label for additional information and warnings.
+Rainfastness is 30 min.
+A maximum of 3 applications per year are allowed. - -Restricted-use pesticide.
+Only certified applicators, who successfully complete the paraquat-specific training, can mix, load, or apply paraquat.
 Application of paraquat "under the direct supervision" of a certified applicator is no longer allowed.
 Required training link (http://usparaquattraining.com); certified applicators must repeat training every three years.